yamdbf/core/README.md

 - With a Postgres provider: `npm install --save @yamdbf/core pg sequelize`
 - With an SQLite provider: `npm install --save @yamdbf/core sqlite3 sequelize`

->Indev builds can be installed from github with `npm install --save yamdbf/coref#indev`.
+>Indev builds can be installed from github with `npm install --save yamdbf/core#indev`.
 This requires `git` to be installed and in your path.
-Also note that until Yarn supports submodules in git dependencies, NPM must be used to install YAMDBF indev at any point that YAMDBF is reliant on an indev version of Discord.js
+Also note that until Yarn supports submodules in git dependencies, NPM must be used to install YAMDBF indev at any point that YAMDBF indev is reliant on an indev version of Discord.js

 >Documentation for indev builds can be found [here](https://yamdbf.js.org/indev).